 Imagine you are hungry and wander to a vending machine to select a snack.
 You are faced with an array of over 20 possibilities.
 How do you select among them?
 In the last decade, decision neuroscience has made significant progress in identifying neurobiological correlates of value representations using paradigms similar to this scenario (Hare, Camerer, & Rangel, 2009; Plassmann, O’Doherty, & Rangel, 2007).
 Specifically, a value network involving a fronto-striatal circuit including the ventral striatum (VS) and the ventromedial prefrontal cortex (vmPFC), as well as posterior cingulate cortex (PCC) has been proposed (Bartra, McGuire, & Kable, 2013; Haber & Knutson, 2010).
 An unsolved question is where the value signals processed by this network come from, particularly for complex stimuli.

-One influential conceptualization of such preference construction proposes multiple steps (Rangel, Camerer, & Montague, 2008): retrieval of relevant experiences with stimuli in the choice set, evaluation of current internal states, comparison of relevant attributes as facilitated by the decision mode, integrating the pros and cons of the options with the current state, imagining future consequences of potential choices .
+One influential conceptualization of such preference construction proposes multiple steps (Rangel, Camerer, & Montague, 2008): retrieval of relevant experiences with stimuli in the choice set, evaluation of current internal states, comparison of relevant attributes as facilitated by the decision mode, integrating the pros and cons of the options with the current state, imagining future consequences of potential choices among others.

-Cognitive psychologists some of these steps memory processes.
+Cognitive psychologists characterize some of these steps as memory processes.
 Psychological insights on memory processes and their accompanying opportunities and constraints inspired several theories to explain decision phenomena that deviate from normative standards (Dougherty, Gettys, & Ogden, 1999; Weber & Johnson, 2009).

 A long line of work in cognitive neuroscience implicates the medial temporal lobe (MTL) in relation to these memory processes (Squire, Stark, & Clark, 2004).
 The involvement and interaction of the MTL with the value network, however, has only recently attracted attention.
-Several studies now provide evidence for the involvement of the hippocampus in value-related decisions.
-Wimmer and Shohamy (2012) show the involvement of the MTL in the value transfer of rewarded stimuli by associative learning that biases later decisions on non-rewarded stimuli.highlight the involvement of the MTL in preference construction by showing activity in the hippocampus, in addition to medial prefrontal cortex, when subjects were asked to indicate preferences for novel food items based on familiar, but previously uncombined tastes (Gluth, Sommer, Rieskamp, & Büchel, 2015)Other work motivated by the hippocampus’ involvement in imagining future experiences in addition to past ones (Hassabis, Kumaran, Vann, & Maguire, 2007; Schacter, Addis, & Buckner, 2007) investigated its role in value-related decisions across time: When participants were asked to imagine future events, stronger activity in a set of brain regions including the hippocampus was associated with more patient choices (Peters & Büchel, 2010).
+Several studies now provide evidence for the involvement of the hippocampus (an MTL subcomponent) in value-related decisions.
+Wimmer and Shohamy (2012) show the involvement of the MTL in the value transfer of rewarded stimuli by associative learning that biases later decisions on non-rewarded stimuli.
+Barron, Dolan, and Behrens (2013) highlight the involvement of the MTL in preference construction by showing activity in the hippocampus, in addition to medial prefrontal cortex, when subjects were asked to indicate preferences for novel food items based on familiar, but previously uncombined tastes.
+Gluth et al. (2015) show that choices are limited by memory constraints and this memory effect is associated with functional connectivity between the hippocampus and vmPFC (Gluth, Sommer, Rieskamp, & Büchel, 2015).
+Other work motivated by the hippocampus’ involvement in imagining future experiences in addition to past ones (Hassabis, Kumaran, Vann, & Maguire, 2007; Schacter, Addis, & Buckner, 2007) investigated its role in value-related decisions across time: When participants were asked to imagine future events, stronger activity in a set of brain regions including the hippocampus was associated with more patient choices (Peters & Büchel, 2010).

-Though these studies suggest the involvement of the hippocampus and memory processes in value-related decision-making, they do not provide conclusive evidence the necessity of these regions and related cognitive processes.
+Though these studies suggest the involvement of the hippocampus and memory processes in value-related decision-making, they do not provide conclusive evidence for the necessity of these regions and related cognitive processes.
 Such evidence requires comparing value-related decision-making abilities in the absence or impairment of relevant brain regions.
-Such differences would substantiate psychological models of decision-making involving memory processes and extend our understanding of the value network in the brain by providing value signals for complex options.uch evidence established the necessity of ventromedial frontal regions, now considered in the value network, in representing value: Patients with damage in these areas performed poorly in value-related decisions compared both to healthy controls, as well as patients with lesions elsewhere in the frontal cortex (Camille, Griffiths, Vo, Fellows, & Kable, 2011; Fellows & Farah, 2007).
+Such differences would substantiate psychological models of decision-making involving memory processes and extend our understanding of the value network in the brain by providing clues to the origins of value signals for complex options.
+Such evidence established the necessity of ventromedial frontal regions, now considered crucial in the value network, in representing value: Patients with damage in these areas performed poorly in value-related decisions compared both to healthy controls, as well as patients with lesions elsewhere in the frontal cortex (Camille, Griffiths, Vo, Fellows, & Kable, 2011; Fellows & Farah, 2007).